magpie-ea/magpie-v3-docs/docs/01_designing_experiments/05_canvas.md

 # Canvas

-Each babe trial type view can use the babe canvas api to create a picture of elements in the trial view.
+Each magpie trial type view can use the magpie canvas api to create a picture of elements in the trial view.

-babe provides three types of element placement:
+magpie provides three types of element placement:

 1. **random placement**